aws-samples/aws-serverless-workshops/MultiRegion/README.md

 The backend components will be replicated to the second region so that we can failover in the event of a disaster.
-In addition, all data in DynamoDB will be replicated from the primary region to the secondary region ensuring that our application data will be available when we failover.
+In addition, all data in DynamoDB will be replicated from the primary region to the secondary region using DynamoDB Global Tables ensuring that our application data will be available when we failover.

 A few additional components will be utilized to assist us including AWS Cognito to allow the application to authenticate users and authorize access to